ligato/docs/docs/plugins/vpp-plugins.md

 }
 ```

-Use `etcdctl` to put compacted key-value entry:
+Use this `etcdctl` command to put the key-value entry:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/v2/proxyarp-global/settings '{"interfaces":[{"name":"tap1"},{"name":"tap2"}],"ranges":[{"first_ip_addr":"10.0.0.1","last_ip_addr":"10.0.0.3"}]}'
 ```

-**2. Using REST:**
+**REST**

-Currently REST only supports the retrieval of the existing configuration.
-Proxy ARP uses two cURL commands to obtain interfaces and ranges:
+REST only supports the retrieval of the existing configuration.
+Use these two cURL commands to read the entries for the interfaces and address ranges supported by proxy ARP:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/proxyarp/interfaces